kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

   </dependency>
 ```

 25. Edit each client application’s application.properties file.
 Remove the eureka client serviceUrl defaultZone key/value.
-We will get this from the config server.
+Now we will get this from the config server.

 26. In each client project, add the following key/value to bootstrap.yml (or bootstrap.properties), using correct YAML formatting:
   - spring.cloud.config.uri: http://localhost:8001.